sourcegraph/sourcegraph-public-snapshot/doc/admin/observability/alert_solutions.md

 - **Kubernetes:** Consider increasing memory limit in relevant `Deployment.yaml`.
 - **Docker Compose:** Consider increasing `memory:` of syntect-server container in `docker-compose.yml`.

-# zoekt-indexserver: container_restarts

-**Descriptions:**

-- _zoekt-indexserver: 1+ container restarts every 5m by instance_ (`warning_zoekt-indexserver_container_restarts`)

-**Possible solutions:**

-- **Kubernetes:**
-	- Determine if the pod was OOM killed using `kubectl describe pod zoekt-indexserver` (look for `OOMKilled: true`) and, if so, consider increasing the memory limit in the relevant `Deployment.yaml`.
-	- Check the logs before the container restarted to see if there are `panic:` messages or similar using `kubectl logs -p zoekt-indexserver`.
-- **Docker Compose:**
-	- Determine if the pod was OOM killed using `docker inspect -f '{{json .State}}' zoekt-indexserver` (look for `"OOMKilled":true`) and, if so, consider increasing the memory limit of the zoekt-indexserver container in `docker-compose.yml`.
-	- Check the logs before the container restarted to see if there are `panic:` messages or similar using `docker logs zoekt-indexserver` (note this will include logs from the previous and currently running container).

 # zoekt-indexserver: container_memory_usage

 **Descriptions:**